St. Peter, Minnesota

 In September 1979, Gerry Hyers put a notice in the Saint Peter Herald asking how many people would like to sing Handel's Messiah, and over eighty people responded.
 Thus the Saint Peter Community Choir was formed.

-Now in its thirty-seventh season, the Choir, now officially the Saint Peter Choral Society, continues to bring performances of a wide variety of great choral music to this area.
+Now in its thirty-eighth season, the Choir, now officially the Saint Peter Choral Society, continues to bring performances of a wide variety of great choral music to this area.
 Many of these performances, such as Mendelssohn's Elijah, Haydn's The Seasons, and Bach's St. John Passion, had not been previously performed here live.

 Over five hundred singers, soloists and instrumentalists have participated in performances over the years that include Handel's Messiah with the Mankato Symphony Orchestra, Bach's Passions According to St. Matthew and St. John and Cantata 140, Brahms' Requiem and Neue Liebeslieder Waltzer and Gypsy Songs Opus 103, Mendelssohn's Elijah, Mozart's Requiem, Solemn Vespers and Missa Brevis in C, Vaughan Williams' Dona Nobis Pacem and Toward the Unknown Region, Britten's A Ceremony of Carols, Copland's In the Beginning, Coleridge-Taylor's Hiawatha's Wedding-Feast, Mechem's Singing Is So Good A Thing, John Rutter's Gloria and Requiem, Purcell's Dido and Aeneas, Gounod's Stabat Mater, Faure's Requiem, concert versions of Gilbert and Sullivan's The Pirates of Penzance and The Mikado, a program of Great Opera Choruses and Haydn's The Creation and The Seasons.